mikko-apo/ki-router.js/README.md

 Sinatra uses a powerful url based routing syntax to identify different views in the application.
 Javascript single page apps can benefit from the same by using ki-router.js.

-# Features
+# Why should you use it?

-ki-router.js makes it relative easy
+ki-router.js makes it relative easy to implement a modern single page app that supports clean REST-like bookmarkable urls.

+To use it all you need to do to is:

+* Use regular HTML links
+* Include ki-router.js
+* Configure router routes
+* Configure backend server to return the same page for all possible urls

+In return you get:

-* Bookmarkable urls are easy to implement
+* Bookmarkable and clean urls
-* Provides a centralized control structure for the application
+* Centralized and clear control structure for the application
-* Removes the need to bind view change listeners in javascript
+* Cleaner javascript, there is no more need to bind view change listeners in javascript
 * Plain HTML with regular a href links

-* Supports history.pushState and hashbang (#!).
-Is able to convert urls between those two formats if urls are copied between browsers.
+* history.pushState and hashbang (#!) support. ki-route.js is able to convert urls between those two formats if urls are copied between browsers.
-* Gracefully degrading web app (pushState -> hashBang -> no javascript)
+* Gracefully degrading web app (pushState -> hashBang -> javascript but no pushState/hashBang -> no javascript)
-* Supports ctrl, shift, alt and meta keys so users can open new tabs and windows easily
+* Support for browser keyboard shortcuts so users can open new tabs and windows easily: ctrl, shift, alt and meta keys
-* Supports A tag's target attribute: ___blank, ___self, ___parent, ___top, window name
+* Support for A tag's target attribute: ___blank, ___self, ___parent, ___top, window name
-* Attaches listeners to document level, does not interfere with events handled by application
+* Simple integration with other javascript frameworks.
+Attaches listeners to document level, does not interfere with events handled by application's javascript

 # How to use it?